-- 1. Parents have a legal right of appeal to an independent appeal panel against the decision not to offer admission at Eden Girls' School.
+- 1. Parents have a legal right of appeal to an independent appeal panel against the decision not to offer admission at the school.
 Educationappeals Dotcom Ltd administers the appeals process on behalf of the school. - 2.
-Parents who wish to appeal must contact the school for an appeal form. - 3.
+Parents who wish to appeal can complete an appeal form online via www.edap.link/myschoolappeal - 3.
 If you decide to appeal, you are advised to set out your grounds for the appeal on the form.
 You can provide as much information as you wish, with the appeal form, in support of your appeal.